vercel/git-hooks/README.md

 `{"scripts": {"git-pre-commit": "..."}}` hook and a `{"git": {"pre-commit": []}}` hook, the hook in `"scripts"` will be the only hook that is executed.

 ## Why?
-There are hundreds of these?
+There are hundreds of these.

 - No dependencies
 - Supports NPM, Yarn, &lt;insert package manager&gt; - this package will detect and use whatever package manager you installed it with&#42;